 Morning Dress: A Definition

 Morning dress is to daytime what white tie is to nighttime: it’s as formal as it possibly gets for that time of day.

 The name comes from the men’s morning coat, which was designed to suit horseback riding.
 You can see a variety of different long-tailed and morning coats in the mid-19th-century image below:

 Like most formal dress codes, it started as a more casual option in the 1800s, but gradually became associated with formal events over the years.

-Today, men’s morning suits pose a particular challenge, since their horseback-friendly cuts must be impeccably tailored to not look awkward when you’re not on a horse.
+Today, men’s morning suits pose a particular challenge since their horseback-friendly cuts must be impeccably tailored to not look awkward when they’re not on a horse.
 But when done well, morning dress creates a sharp, formal look for both men and women.